mitghi/protox/demos/README.md

 }

 // ClientDelegate creates a new handler for each new client and returns a structure
-// compatible with `protocol.ClientInterface`.
+// compatible with `protobase.ClientInterface`.
 Most of high-level business logic should
-// be implemented by customizing/providing a compatible `protocol.ClientInterface` structure.
+// be implemented by customizing/providing a compatible `protobase.ClientInterface` structure.
 // Protocol notifications such as Subscribe, Publish, Disconnect, Presence, Request, Broadcast
 // and Proposals are delivered by calling delegate routines on the structure returned by this function.
 // It will reuse the memory if a client struct is already in the storage, otherwise it allocate and